Neuro Disorders of Equilibrium- lec 5

 What kind of disorder?

-• lesion outside brain
+• lesions outside of brain

 • sudden onset vertigo lasting up to a few days

-• intense vertigo sx marked exacerbation by head movement
+• intense vertigo sx, marked exacerbation by head movement

 • intermittent sx, lasts for brief periods